gitwitorg/react-eval/README.md

 This is a framework for measuring the effectiveness of LLMs and/or AI agents on generating ReactJS code.

 You're welcome to use this framework with your own code generation tool.
-By default it works with [GitWit core](https://github.com/gitwitorg/gitwit-server).
+By default it works with [GitWit](https://github.com/gitwitorg/gitwit-server).

 The main features are:
 - Batch code generation using an LLM or AI agent